 There was a groundbreaking trial in order to see if it is possible to regenerate the brains of dead people, which has won approval from health watchdogs.
 In the study, which was expected to launch in late 2016, scientists were reportedly going to use stem cells in an extremely controversial attempt to “reverse death.”

-Philadelphia based company Bioquark had the purpose to use stem cells therapy for people that were pronounced brain-dead clinically.
+Philadelphia based company Bioquark had the purpose to use stem cell therapy for people that were pronounced brain-dead clinically.

 A specialist from India, Dr. Himanshu Bansal, who works with Biotech companies Revita Life Sciences and Bioquark Inc, was granted ethical permission to recruit 20 patients who were declared clinically dead from a traumatic brain injury, in order to test whether some parts of their central nervous system can be brought back to life or not.